What is a Rigid Strut?

-- Double click on restraints check box in Caesar spreadsheet and model restraint X with 0 mm gap and with no friction.
+- Double click on the restraints checkbox in Caesar spreadsheet and model restraint X with 0 mm gap and with no friction.
 Keep stiffness K1 box blank.

 3. Run Caesar Analysis and found out the force in that node.

-- Enter into any catalogue (like C&P, Lisega etc) and select appropriate rigid strut depending on that force (For your reference strut selection table has been reproduced in Fig. 1 from C&P Catalogue).
+- Enter into any catalog (like C&P, Lisega, PTP, etc) and select appropriate rigid strut depending on that force (For your reference strut selection table has been reproduced in Fig. 1 from C&P Catalogue).

 6. Run the analysis to obtain results.

-Rigid Struts are used in Turbine and Compressor connected lines near the nozzle connections to take the advantage of very less friction.
-Otherwise struts can be used as a substitute for guide supports where structure is not available for using standard guides.
+Rigid Struts are used in Turbine and Compressor connected lines near the nozzle connections to take advantage of very little friction.
+Otherwise, struts can be used as a substitute for guide supports where the steel structure is not available for using standard guides.